Looking out at the old Vijaynagara Empire, in Hampi

 Ever since I can remember, I’ve always loved travelling, especially going anywhere outside of my home state.

 More than three years ago, on my first solo trip to Rishikesh, I fell in love with solo travelling.
-My experiences and conversations amongst fellow travellers out there led me to set my sights on Himachal as my next destination.
+My experiences and conversations amongst fellow travellers out there led me to set my sights on Himachal (in northern India) as my next destination.

-My plan was to spend three months travelling around Himachal.
-But as is often the case while travelling, plans change.
-I ended up staying a month in Himachal and spent the rest of my trip travelling to places by following my curiosity and suggestions of the people I met along the way.
+I ended up staying a month in Himachal and spent the rest of my trip travelling to other parts of India by following my curiosity and suggestions of the people I met along the way.

 Here is the route I took for the trip.

 Kochi - Delhi - Mcloedganj - Bir - Chitkul – Kasol – Kalga - Amritsar – Ajmer - Pushkar - Bundi - Chittorgarh - Udaipur - Surat - Mumbai - Pune - Gokarna - Bangalore - Hampi – Bangalore - Kochi